Yevet/Liver-Segmentation-based-on-Deep-Convolutional-Network/README.md

 We also combined U-Net with void convolution, used void convolution to replace conventional convolution operation to expand the convolution receptive field, and constructed and trained DC-UNET.
 Due to resource constraints, we have not been able to test the segmentation effect of this model, which can be used as a direction for future work.

 Data set comes from the "Medical Segmentation Decathlon Challenge" liver Segmentation of data set and can be downloaded from the website (http://medicaldecathlon.com/).

+For more details of model results and structure please read report.docx